Platform comparison

 • The main tradeoff is added complexity from the app stack

-Best platform by business stage
+Best platform for your business stage

 The right answer changes with the business model and where you are in the journey.